plone/training/installation.rst

 .. only:: manual

-    Plone 4.x requires a working Python 2.6 or 2.7 and several other system-tools that not every OS provides.
+    Plone 4.3.x requires a working Python 2.7 and several other system-tools that not every OS provides.
 Therefore the installation of Plone is different on every system.
 Here are some ways that python can can be used:

 .. only:: presentation

-    Plone 4.x requires a working Python 2.6 or 2.7 and serveral other tools.
+    Plone 4.3.x requires a working Python 2.7 and serveral other tools.

     Installation is different on every system.